merveenoyan/awesome-osml-for-devs/README.md

 ### Mobile
 - [TensorFlow Lite](https://www.tensorflow.org/lite): A library to deploy models on mobile and edge devices.
+- [Mediapipe](https://developers.google.com/mediapipe): A framework that has prebuilt and customizable ML solutions, ready to deploy on Android, iOS.
+- [ExecuTorch](https://pytorch.org/executorch/): A library for enabling on-device ML in mobile/edge devices for PyTorch models.
 - [huggingface.dart](https://github.com/shivance/huggingface.dart): A Dart SDK to interact with the models on Hugging Face Hub.
 ### Edge
 - [TensorFlow Lite](https://www.tensorflow.org/lite): A library to deploy models on mobile and edge devices.
+- [ExecuTorch](https://pytorch.org/executorch/): A library for enabling on-device ML in mobile/edge devices for PyTorch models.
 ### Serving
 - [Text Generation Inference](https://huggingface.co/docs/text-generation-inference/index): Toolkit to serve large language models.
 - [Text Embedding Inference](https://huggingface.co/docs/text-embeddings-inference/index): Toolkit to serve text embeddings.